motoinsure

 Touring-specific discounts

 One point is specific to touring riders: the long mileage that raises the base premium also means the lay-up option rarely helps, because a touring rider tends to ride year-round rather than store the bike for a season.
-An experienced-rider discount is one many touring owners qualify for, given the class's older demographic.
-Discounts vary by carrier and state, so confirm the set with a live quote.
+An experienced-rider discount is one many touring owners qualify for, given the class’s older demographic.
+Discounts vary by insurer and state, so confirm the set with a live quote.